Mindset

 Rule #1 — Think for yourself.

 Fuck the herd.
-Don’t let anyone else write your script.
-Cut through the noise, trust your own mind, and draw your own lines.
+Don’t let anyone else rule you.
+Trust your own mind, and draw your own lines.

 Rule #2 — Burn for it.